Updated February 2015

 We’ve moved a step closer to a predictive test

 Tommy’s scientists have shown that fetal fibronectin, a special protein enabling the membranes around the baby to stick to the walls of the womb, should only appear at around 22 weeks and again at the end of pregnancy.
 If it appears between these dates it indicates that an early labour is imminent, which means that it is an excellent predictor for preterm birth.
-Our initial trial was highly encouraging and we are now evaluating a more accurate quantitative machine for analysing fetal fibronectin (the EQUIPP study).
+Our initial trial was highly encouraging and we have now recently also confirmed this predictive value using a more accurate quantitative machine for analysing fetal fibronectin (the EQUIPP study).
 If this more accurate test proves to be cost-effective, there will be much wider use of this predictive test for preterm labour.
 This will help to prevent hospital admissions and unnecessary interventions for women at low risk, thereby reassuring them and saving precious healthcare resources.

 We’ve developed a simple saliva test for predicting preterm labour

 We have filed a patent on a new saliva test for prediction of early preterm labour.
-If validated in a larger study, which has almost finished recruitment, this simple test could be used to predict which women may go into labour very early, allowing for greater surveillance and early intervention.
+If validated in an ongoing study, this simple test could be used to predict which women may go into labour very early, allowing for greater surveillance and early intervention.
 This may be particularly valuable in identifying women who would benefit from progesterone supplementation.

 We’ve improved our understanding of inflammatory causes of preterm birth